-Mark Hoppus: Blink 182 fans didn't recognise me in London
+When Mark Hoppus wasn't recognised by actual Blink 182 fans in London

-The Blink 182 rocker was interviewed with Matt Skiba by our very own Polly James, who quizzed the band on everything from their new NINE album, to their reunion dates and whether they've been in touch with former bandmate Tom DeLonge.
+Back in 2019, the What's My Age Again? rocker and Matt Skiba were interviewed by our very own Polly James, who quizzed the band on everything from their NINE album, to their reunion dates and whether they've been in touch with former bandmate Tom DeLonge.

 The Dammit singer added: "We walked into the museum and there was a guy wearing a shirt from the night before.
 He was wearing a Blink 182 shirt that we had just sold the night before and he's kinda sitting on a bench, and I walk up to him and say 'hey that's a cool shirt' and he kind of looks down and goes, 'oh, yeah, Blink 182."